Cupertino Community Gazette

 Key Questions

-Why is the City Council considering an ordinance on school overcrowding?
+What is the City Council considering to address school overcrowding?